-Now I certainly can’t control this seemingly endless pandemic.
-But as for helping a fellow parent navigate the demands of a kitchen during a period of fasting, I can try to lend a hand.
+It can be challenging to navigate the demands of a kitchen during a period of fasting.
 What does a busy parent do when looking for new recipe ideas for Lent?
 I joined a local Facebook group for Catholic moms, and it has provided me with plenty of great suggestions.

 A few months ago, a friend invited me to join this amazing group of Catholic women on social media, and I’m really grateful for the invitation!
 It has everything from parenting advice to Catholic book suggestions; from homeschooling tips to encouraging words from Scripture.

 The group offers both practical advice and spiritual advice – everything from “how to survive Mass with toddlers to how to manage the death of a loved one.”
 As the founder says, “It’s a village of faith.”

 I share the following recipe from this “village of faith.”
 When I was pondering what Lenten-appropriate recipe to feature in this month’s column, I had some ideas, but before committing to any one recipe, I turned to my fellow moms for fresh ideas.
 Within minutes of posting my question on the group’s page, the suggestions started to pour in.
 I selected one of the many great recipe ideas that one of our moms posted, and with her permission, I share it here.
 I’ve already tried it, and it is absolutely as delicious as it sounds!

 As Catholic parents, we should be encouraged to lean on each other and support each other.
 Because whether it’s a carpool crisis, a sick child or the simple quandary of what dish to prepare for dinner ... we can help each other get it done!